Terms And Conditions

 Our obligations to you will vary depending on which type of booking you’ve made as explained in the following four sections.

 We also organise our own packages.
-When you book one of these, your contract will be with The Freedom Travel Group Ltd. When we refer to a “Package” in these conditions we mean a package as defined by the Package Travel, Package Holidays and Package Tours Regulations 1992.
+When you book one of these, your contract is a contract for services and will be with The Freedom Travel Group Ltd. When we refer to a “Package” in these conditions we mean a package as defined by the Package Travel, Package Holidays and Package Tours Regulations 1992.
 SECTION B contains the conditions which will apply only where Freedom Travel act as the Principal and we have arranged a Package at your request..

 Your booking with us will be governed by English law and any disputes will be dealt with in the courts of England and Wales.
 If you live in Northern Ireland or Scotland, the courts of Northern Ireland or Scotland (as appropriate), can deal with any disputes.